-Spoiler Warning: We're going to spoil some stuff, but most importantly we're about to spoil what happened on Sunday night's episode of The Good Wife.
+Spoiler Warning: We're going to spoil some stuff, but most importantly we're about to spoil what happened on Sunday night's episode of The Walking Dead.
 Get out now if you somehow managed to be in the dark about what happened.

 Oh, were you just sitting there with your glass of red wine watching your stories last night?
-It was Sunday night, so obviously you were watching The Good Wife.
-Gotta get your legal drama on.
+It was Sunday night, so obviously you were watching The Walking Dead.
+Gotta get your zombie drama on.

-In less than one week, we got major deaths on Teen Wolf, Scandal and The Good Wife.
-And everyone is fraught with emotions that they can't control or explain.
+But that's the TV circle of life.
+(Go ahead, sing Lion King right now).
+And with mid-season finales coming up in a couple months, we all really need to be prepared for anything.
+We know Walking Dead fans are fraught with emotions that they can't control or explain.
 But we can.
 Because you are going through the six stages of a TV death.
 Check out our guide below to find out where you are in the process: